 Our Verdict: Toyota Avalon

-Though the Nissan Maxima may have a better driving experience, the new Toyota Avalon offers more to car-shoppers at a lower price.
+Though the Nissan Maxima may have a better driving experience, the new Toyota Avalon offers a better interior for families, more cargo room, and a competitive price.